riazul701/dev-notes/Hardware/RAM/_RAM.md

 * RAM Speed: MHz * 8 = Speed in MegaByte/Second.
 For example, 3200MHz * 8 = 25600 MegaByte/Second. <sup>{6}</sup>

+* Two RAM 8GB+8GB has better performance than one 16GB RAM.
+If there is 4 RAM port, then should be inserted in Number-2 and Number-4 port OR Number-1 and Number-3 port.
+For multiple RAM, buy same brand, same model, same speed and same size. <sup>{7} {8}</sup>

 # Windows Memory Diagnostic Tool

 * {4} [Hidden tool in Windows to test RAM for Issues BY Buzz2day Tech](https://www.youtube.com/watch?v=RFJHcGK3wEw)